 RubyConf Colombia is the premier Ruby conference in Latin America, consisting in 2 full days of talks.
 Hosting over 200 attendees from all around the world.
 This will be the third edition of the conference.

-We run a diversity scholarship program which will be awarded to 30 people from underrepresented groups in the local community.
+We run a Diversity Scholarship Program which will be awarded to 30 people from underrepresented groups from the local community.

 Some speakers from previous years are:

 - Sarah Mei

 - Matt Aimonetti

 - Steve Klabnik

 The conference will be held at Ruta N in beautiful Medellín, known as the city of the eternal Spring thanks to its great weather year-round.
 Never have been to Medellín?
 Look at this video by a local videographer and at this interesting visit report done by the New York Times.